ajam/kestrel/README.md

 This will only run the listening server for your current session only.
 That's only recommended for testing.
 By default, the server runs on port 9001.

-# Run Snowy Owl as a service
+# Run it as a service

 If you want to run Snowy Owl all day long, use the Forever module to run the server in the background.